hybridgroup/taskmapper/README.md

 The source code is located at [ticketmaster-basecamp](http://github.com/hybridgroup/ticketmaster-basecamp)

+### Github

+To use Github's issue tracking with ticketmaster, install it:
+    gem install ticketmaster-github

+Once you require it, then you are ready to use Github and ticketmaster

+    require 'ticketmaster'
+    require 'ticketmaster-github'
+    github = TicketMaster.new(:github, :username => 'you', :password => 'pass')

+The source code is located at [ticketmaster-github](http://github.com/hybridgroup/ticketmaster-github)

 ### Unfuddle (Alpha, needs compatibility update)

 To use Unfuddle with ticketmaster, install it: